dazlious/gesturizer/README.md

 Watch my [list of examples](http://dazlious.github.io/gesturizer/)

 ##questions
-**What it Gesturizer supposed to do for me?**
+**Which benefit do I obtain by using Gesturizer?**

 Gesturizer is a small library for your js application, that triggers common gesture events.
-It is very flexible, easy to understand and very tiny.
+It is flexible, straight forward and easy to understand.
+Gesturizer **always uses relative positioning** and will never give you absolute pixel units.

 **What are these support gestures?**